evnbr/bindery/docs/docs.md

 ##### `Bindery.FullBleedPage`
 Removes the selected element from the ordinary flow of the book and places it on its own page.
 Good for displaying figures and imagery.
-- `selector`: Which elements the rule should be applied to.
+- `selector` Which elements the rule should be applied to.
-- `continue`: `'same', 'left', 'right', 'next'` — Where to resume the book flow after adding the full bleed element.
+- `continue` `'same', 'left', 'right', 'next'` — Where to resume the book flow after adding the full bleed element.
 Left, right, and next continue after the element. `same` will continue the flow where it left off, so there's not a blank gap before the image.